maphew/zadam-trilium-wiki/Web-clipper.md

 Project is hosted [here](https://github.com/zadam/trilium-web-clipper).
 Firefox and Chrome are supported browsers, but the chrome build should work on other chromium based browsers as well.

-Extension works with Trilium Notes 0.34 and newer.

 # Functionality

 * select text and clip it with context menu (right click)